Zelaron/Sprecher-Network/README.md

 ### MNIST Classification

 Sprecher Networks can also handle classification tasks.
-Use the `sn_mnist.py` script with the `--mode` flag:
+Use the `sn_mnist.py` script with the `--mode` flag (with the other flags generally being optional):

 ```
 # Train a new model on MNIST for 5 epochs